boyter/boyter.org/content/posts/redis-memcached.md

 date: 2050-11-12
 ---

 Most of us have used either redis or memcached at some point in our career.
 However I have seen a lot of misinformation about which one you should be using, including some incredibly heated arguments over it without any in depth detail.
-Saying you should use redis because IndieJoe239 said its newer and better on StackOverflow is not a good reason to pick on thing over another.
+Saying you should use redis because IndieJoe239 said its newer and better on StackOverflow is not a good reason to pick one thing over another.

+But lets get the obvious stuff out of the way first.

+Redis is not just a key value store, although thats how most use it.

+It supports other data types, such as strings, lists, sets, hashes, sorted sets, bitmaps and hyperloglogs.

 Lets do a brief trip through time.